 While some may say that these concerns cannot be linked to mining, a study published in October 2014 shows that coal dust is carcinogenic.
 Further, this dust contributes to water, air, and soil pollution.

 What actions are being taken to combat this?

 If you or a loved one have been injured or become sick as a result of working in the coal mines, you deserve to hold companies liable for your injuries.
-Contact DiTrapano Barrett DiPiero McGinley & Simmons, PLLC for a free case evaluation to determine if legal action can be taken on your behalf.
+Contact DiPiero Simmons McGinley & Bastress, PLLC for a free case evaluation to determine if legal action can be taken on your behalf.